Kyronne/Kyronne/README.md

 Passionate about development and interested in the role Web3 can play in creating a more equitable world.

-My tech stack: Javascript(Typescript), React, TailwindCSS, Python, SQL, Azure, GIT😲 & Linux.
+My tech stack: Javascript, Typescript, React, TailwindCSS, Python, SQL, Azure, GIT😲 & Linux.

 - 🔭 I’m currently working in Data Visualisation primarily using SQL.
 - 🌱 Learning Next.js and training on codewars.